Janine Butcher: 2008–2014

-In April 2008, Janine returns for Frank's funeral and is angry that he has not left any money in his will; she scatters his ashes before departing.
-In December 2008, Pat and Ricky later discover that Janine is masquerading as a Jewish orphan named 'Judith Bernstein' so she can marry an elderly Jewish man named David (Harry Towb) for his money.
+In April 2008, Janine returns for Frank's funeral and is angry that he has not left any money for her in his will; she scatters his ashes before departing.
+In December 2008, Pat and Ricky later discover that Janine is masquerading as a Jewish orphan named Judith Bernstein so that she can marry an elderly Jewish man named David (Harry Towb) for his money.
 They trace Janine to a synagogue, where, just after Janine and David are married, Pat exposes Janine.
 David has a heart attack and dies, and a now homeless Janine has no choice but to return to Walford.
-Soon, in 2009, she makes various enemies, among them Jack Branning (Scott Maslen), whom Janine drugs and then restrains so she can gain a taped confession of his past misdemeanours, which she uses as blackmail to gain control of Walford's car lot.
+In 2009, she makes various enemies, among them Jack Branning (Scott Maslen), whom Janine drugs and then restrains so she can gain a taped confession of his past misdemeanours, which she uses as blackmail to gain control of Walford's car lot.
 Pat and Jack usurp her, reclaiming the business.
-In April 2009, whilst driving around the square, Janine accidentally knocks down Danielle Jones (Lauren Crace); moments later, Danielle dies and Janine is left guilt-ridden.
+In April 2009, whilst driving around the square, Janine accidentally knocks down Danielle Jones (Lauren Crace); moments later, Danielle dies, and Janine is left guilt-ridden.
 Though Janine is cleared of any blame, it causes a rift between her and the Mitchells.

 In July 2009, in need of money, Janine teams up with Danielle's grandfather Archie Mitchell (Larry Lamb); they make plans to ruin the Mitchell family by taking The Queen Vic from them.
 When they manipulate Archie's niece and Ricky's ex-wife Sam Mitchell (Danniella Westbrook) into breaking her bail terms, the Mitchells lose bail surety and face financial ruin.
 Ian provides the Mitchells with a loan, on condition they use their pub as collateral.
 Janine has sex with Ian, recording the tryst, then blackmails him, threatening to show his wife Jane Beale (Laurie Brett) unless he sells the Mitchell loan to Archie.
 Archie subsequently takes control of The Queen Vic when he refuses to allow the Mitchells to meet the terms of the loan.
 Meanwhile, Janine and her flatmate Ryan Malloy (Neil McDermott), with whom Janine is having sex, plan to fleece Archie.
 He and Janine announce their engagement, but on Christmas Day 2009, Archie – who has realised Janine is intending to con him – throws her onto the street, leaving her distraught.
 That same day, Archie is murdered by an unknown assailant (see Who Killed Archie?).
 Janine becomes a suspect for his murder, though she denies it.
 While she attempts to frame Ian and the Mitchells for the murder, Peggy attempts to frame her, planting evidence in her flat, which leads to an arrest but no charge.
-In the end, Janine is cleared and Bradley Branning (Charlie Clements) is held falsely responsible for the murder - although, unknown to everyone, Archie's killer was in fact Bradley's wife Stacey Branning (Lacey Turner) - whom he had previously raped amid his conspiracy with Janine.
+In the end, Janine is cleared and Bradley Branning (Charlie Clements) is held falsely responsible for the murder – although, unknown to everyone, Archie's killer was in fact Bradley's wife Stacey Branning (Lacey Turner) – whom he had previously raped amid his conspiracy with Janine.